theobald-software/theobald-software.github.io/content/_en/xtract-is/requirements-and-installation/installing-the-license.md

 ### Installing the Xtract IS license - XtractISLicense.json
 1. For installing the regular license, find and double-click the Xtract IS License Manager executable file in the installation directory of Xtract IS:<br>
 `C:\Program Files\XtractIS\XtractLicenseManager.exe` <br>
-The license manager opens.<br>
+The license manager opens.
 ![XIS_License_Manager](/img/content/xis/xis_license-manager.png){:class="img-responsive" width="400px"}
 2. Click **[Install]**.
 The window "Install Xtract License" opens.
 3. Locate and select the regular "XtractISLicense.json" file within the installation directory of Xtract IS:<br>
 `C:\Program Files\XtractIS\XtractISLicense.json`
-4. Close and restart the license manager to view the properly installed license. <br>
+4. Close and restart the license manager to view the properly installed license.
 ![XIS_License_Info](/img/content/XIS_License_Info.png){:class="img-responsive"}

 {: .box-tip }